 Governor Pat McCrory provided updates on the recovery and relief efforts ongoing in the Town of Princeville and Edgecombe County in response to Hurricane Matthew flooding.

 Public Health officials are reminding residents of North Carolina impacted by Hurricane Matthew about the importance of food and water safety.
+Those who lost power for an extended period of time or experienced flooding need to take the following precautions:

 State environmental officials are providing North Carolinians with guidance on the best methods for disposing of storm debris in the wake of Hurricane Matthew.